Everything you wanted to know about the Sex Industry, but were afraid to ask. A general client resource from the Sex Workers Outreach Project SWOP.

 - Fees are paid before the service.
 Refunds are not given, for instance, if the client’s expectations are not met.

-- Sex workers have health & safety rights and responsibility – these are supported by NSW Workcover Authority and Department of Health.
+- Sex workers have health & safety rights and responsibilities.

 - Sex workers examine clients for signs of sexually transmitted infections (STIs) before a service.
 If they believe a client may have an infection they have a right to refuse to see the client.